We are constantly evolving our hiring skills and practices.

-- You have good fundations of Computer Science (high-school diploma or college degree, or analogue training)
+- You have good foundations in Computer Science (high-school diploma or college degree, or similar training)

 - You have professional development experience with the programming languages we use the most

-- You have professional development experience with the programming frameworkds we use the most
+- You have professional development experience with the programming frameworks we use the most

 - You know how to test your code and you do it as a standard practice

-- You use git in a non-trivial environment (i.e. contribute to projects on github, working in a medium/large team with defined branching model)
+- You use git in a non-trivial environment (i.e. contribute to projects on GitHub, working in a medium/large team with a defined branching model)